valhalla/valhalla/docs/docs/api/map-matching/api-reference.md

 By default a single trip leg is returned in a trace_route response.
 You can split the route response into multiple legs by setting `"type":"break"` on any of the input shape objects in the `shape` parameter of your query.
 The first and last locations should always have type break.
 Note that setting breaks is not supported for encoded_polyline input, and is only supported for `map_snap` mode of the trace_route endpoint.

+If the path contains one or more discontinuities (i.e. no path can be found between two locations), it is split into multiple paths.
+Any remaining paths from the first discontinuity onwards are stored as route alternates on the response.

 ## Trace attributes action

 The `trace_attributes` action takes the costing mode and a GPS trace or latitude,longitude positions and returns detailed attribution along the portion of the route.
 This includes details for each section of road along the path, as well as any intersections along the path.
 Some of the use cases for `trace_attributes` include getting: